artanzand/artanzand.github.io/_posts/2021-12-11-activation-functions.md

 In this post I will be going over various activation functions to explain their use cases and where to apply them in our design of neural networks.

-The [activation function](https://en.wikipedia.org/wiki/Activation_function) `g(z)` defines how the weighted sum of the input `z` for each layer is transformed to a range that is acceptable as an input for the next layer (or prediction output in case of the last layer).
+The [activation function](https://en.wikipedia.org/wiki/Activation_function) `g(z)` defines how the weighted sum of the input `z` for each layer is transformed to a range that is acceptable as an input for the next layer (or the prediction output in case of the last layer).
 Activation functions come in many flavours with the majority of them being non-linear.
 We will discuss the four common activation functions (Sigmoid, Tahn, ReLU and Leaky ReLU) for hidden layers as well as Softmax and Linear (Identity) activation for the output layer.
 Since the type of prediction problem also defines the loss function to be used, I will briefly mention the respective loss function in a [TensorFlow](https://www.tensorflow.org/) code snippet when exploring the activation functions.

 The key takeaways from this post are: